Sandra-hub900/cs50-final-project/README.md

 ### Emergency Alert System

 The centerpiece of the application is its sophisticated emergency alert system.
 When activated, the app simultaneously sends SMS messages and WhatsApp alerts to pre-configured emergency contacts every 2 minutes.
 This dual-channel approach ensures message delivery even if one communication method fails.
-The SMS system includes intelligent SIM card detection for dual-SIM devices, allowing users to select which SIM card to use for emergency communications.

 The emergency alerts include comprehensive information: the user's exact GPS coordinates with Google Maps links, timestamp, location accuracy, and detailed instructions for accessing recorded evidence.
 The app automatically generates messages that provide emergency contacts with everything they need to respond effectively.